zhenging/math287/notes/01_first_order_differential_equations/0102_basic_ideas_and_terminology.md

 xy' - \frac{2}{1+x^2}y &= 0
 \end{aligned}
 $$
-The following equationsare nonlinear.
+The following equation sare nonlinear.
 In the first case, the nonlinearity arises from the $\cos(y')$ term, whereas in the second equations the nonlinearity is due to the $y^2$ term.
 $$
 \begin{aligned}
 y'' +  x^4 \cos(y') - xy &= e^{x^2}\\